254In61/ocp4-on-aws/README.md

 1. CLONE REPO & ENV VARIABLES
    1.1)Clone this repository to your local environment :  $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git 1.2)Create local environmental variables file & update your local env:
-      - $ cp template-local-env-vars $HOME/local-env-vars
+      - $ cp files/template-local-env-vars $HOME/local-env-vars
       - ** You don't want to git commit your AWS secrets by mistake right?
 That's why we have them outside this git repo**
       - Update the variables in $HOME/local-env-vars.
       - ** NB : Leave line 1 as it is .
 DO NOT change the environmental variables names..Just update the value after '='